Skip to content

 3. Enter:

-7. Add users to team using search function
+5. Add users to the team using the search function.

 3. Enter:

-Create tasks in this sequence to build progression:
+Create the following tasks in order to build scenario progression.

 Task 1: Initial Setup (Manual)